-This course is designed to help teacher candidates learn techniques of classroom management to effectively dal with concerns related to behavior, time, materials, rapport, and rules.
+This course is designed to help teacher candidates learn techniques of classroom management to effectively deal with concerns related to behavior, time, materials, rapport, and rules.
 A minimum of 20 hours of field experience is required.
 This course includes techniques of classroom management related to concerns such as behavioral strategies, time and materials, rapport, and rules formation.
 This course also contains a component which deals with parent/community relations.
 Prerequisite: Admission into the Teacher Education Program and approval of the Teacher Education Committee.
-Previous coursework in rotation.